microsoft/terminal/doc/user-docs/UsingCommandlineArguments.md

 In both these examples, the newly created Windows Terminal window will create the window by correctly parsing all the provided commandline arguments.

-However, these method are _not_ recommended currently, as Powershell will wait for the newly-created Terminal window to be closed before returning control to Powershell.
+However, these methods are _not_ recommended currently, as Powershell will wait for the newly-created Terminal window to be closed before returning control to Powershell.
 By default, Powershell will always wait for Windows Store applications (like the Windows Terminal) to close before returning to the prompt.
-Note that this is different than the behavior of `cmd`, who will return to the prompt immediately.
+Note that this is different than the behavior of `cmd`, which will return to the prompt immediately.
 See [Powershell/PowerShell#9970](https://github.com/PowerShell/PowerShell/issues/9970) for more details on this bug.